open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```

 <details><summary>What happened?</summary>
-The docker image is downloaded from the docker daemon, converted to an OCI artifact,
+The Docker image is downloaded from the Docker daemon, converted to an OCI artifact,
 and added as local artifact to the component version.
 The component descriptor now has the content: